MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-office365.md

 ---
 # required metadata

-title: Configuration for Office 365 to use Azure RMS - AIP
+title: Configuration for Office 365 services to use Azure RMS - AIP
-description: Information and instructions for admins to configure Office 365 to work with the Azure Rights Management service from Azure Information Protection.
+description: Information and instructions for admins to configure Office 365 services to work with the Azure Rights Management service from Azure Information Protection.
 author: cabailey
 ms.author: cabailey
 manager: barbkess